-Company was incorporated in October 5, 1988, and changed into Hong Pu Real Estate Development Co., Ltd. ("the Company") in 1990.
+Company was established on October 5, 1988, and changed into Hong Pu Real Estate Development Co., Ltd. ("the Company") in 1990.
 The Company was approved to be a public company by the Securities and Futures Commission ("SFC") of the Republic of China ("ROC") on March 23, 1991, and was listed on the Taiwan Stock Exchange on December 21, 1995.
-Registered address is 21F., No.71, Sec.
-2, Dunhua S. Rd., Da'an Dist., Taipei City, Taiwan.
-The Company primarily engages in the business of construction, sales, and leasing of residential and commercial buildings.
+Registered address 21F., No.71, Sec.
+2, Dunhua S. Rd., Da' an Dist., Taipei City, Taiwan.
+The consolidated financial statements comprise of the Company and subsidiaries (together referred to as the "Group").
+The Group primarily engages in the business of construction, sales, and leasing of residential and commercial buildings.